We are powerful, visible, and unapologetically here. And we won’t stop until access is as natural as disability itself.

 Angelina Hanson

 Yes!
-Access Project Management Chair
+Access OPERATIONS & ProGRAM Management Chair

 Her work centers disabled voices, challenges the status quo, and builds momentum for a future where access is a right—not a request.